mavlink/qgc-user-guide/PlanView/PlanGeoFence.md

 * Zoom In/Out

 #### Sync
-The Sync tool allows you to send the GeoFence you created to your vehicle and/or read a GeoFence from your vehicle.
-It also allows you to save a GeoFence to/from a file.
+The Sync tools allows you to move GeoFences back and forth to your Vehicle or a file. *Before you fly you must be sure to send your GeoFence to your vehicle.* The tool will change to have an "!" within it to indicate that you have changes to your GeoFence which you have not sent to your vehicle.

+The Sync tool provides the following functionality:

+* Send to Vehicle
+* Load from Vehicle
+* Save to File
+* Load from File
+* Remove All

 When you save a GeoFence to a file all settings will be saved, not just the fence polygon.
-The Sync tool will change to have an "!" within it to indicate that you have changes to your GeoFence which you have not sent to your vehicle.

 #### Remaining tools
 The rest of the tools work exactly as they do while editing a Mission.